breez/misty-breez/README.md

 # Misty Breez

 Misty Breez is a mobile app built with Flutter that serves as a reference implementation for the [Breez SDK - Nodeless](https://sdk-doc-liquid.breez.technology/) that:
-* Demonstrates comprehensive usage of the SDK's capabilities
+* Demonstrates the full capabilities of building with the SDK
-* Showcases best practices for designing an intuitive UI and UX for self-custodial Lightning payments.
+* Showcases best practices for designing an intuitive UI and UX for self-custodial Lightning payments
-* Can be used as an off-the-shelf solution for partners looking to white-label an existing mobile app.
+* Offers a ready-made solution that can be white-labeled for partners looking to build a new app

 ## Features